 How does the NHS Nursing Care Contribution work?

-It’s paid directly to the care home to reimburse them for the nursing care they’re providing for you.
+It’s paid to the care home to reimburse them for the nursing care they’re providing for you.

 If you only pay some of your care costs, you might still be better off.

+The care home must show you how the NHS-funded nursing care reduces your fees.
 If you don’t see any difference, ask them about it.

 Did you know?

-The Nursing Care Contribution should still be paid if your stay in the care home is temporary.
+NHS-funded nursing care should still be paid if your stay in the care home is temporary.

 If you’re staying for six weeks or less, you won’t have to be formally assessed.